In this article we talk about the different causes of hearing loss, their different characteristics and what you can do about them.

 - Always make sure people are seated or walk on your good side.

-- If there is background noise coming from only one direction, put yourself so that the noise is to your bad ear.
+- If there is background noise coming from only one direction, position yourself so that the noise next to your bad ear.

 - If your affected ear is on the passenger side of your car, seating someone behind you rather than next to you may help.